RamisaMaliat/MP3-PLAYER/README.md

 # MP3-PLAYER

-An MP3 player for mp3 files written in Python.Tkinter,pygame,mutagen,sqlite3,regex etc. are used to build it.
+An MP3 player for mp3 files written in Python.Tkinter, pygame, mutagen, sqlite3, regex etc. are used to build it.
 ## Functionality
 - User can play audio files (with .mp3 extension) by adding them to the temporary list in main screen -> Add song to list.
 Files can also be removed from this list -> Remove song from list.